The real estate industry is highly competitive, especially in major cities.

 However, keep in mind that Google doesn’t display the featured snippet with geo-targeted queries.

 - Run a keyword analysis to find relevant, geo-focused long-tail keywords and phrases.

 - Place these selected keywords in high-quality content.

 - Structure and markup your content properly.
 Use question-focused heads and subheads, shorter paragraphs that could fit into a featured snippet section, H1-H2 tags, tables, lists, charts, images, etc.

 - Create a Q&A section on your site.
 Specific answers are more likely to be displayed as featured snippets, especially if they include images and lists.

-Implement these real estate SEO tips will help you build a strong foundation that will help you dominate in local search.
+Using these SEO tips will help you dominate local search.

 Investing in SEO with these strategies can help you rank well, even against the big names in the industry.

 If you’re not familiar with SEO, it’s best to consult with or hire a professional, to avoid making mistakes.